 Marketing and quality committee

-The Marketing Committee is focused on brand management and control and the customer experience, based on metrics that are monitored through committees.
+This committee is focused on brand control and customer experience activities, based on metrics that are monitored through committees.
 It meets every three months.

-- Define and monitor company plans, and verify their alignment with corporate objectives and strategy regarding marketing, quality and BI.
+- Define and monitor company plans, and verify their alignment with corporate objectives and strategy regarding marketing, quality and business intelligence.

 - Define and control the quality models implemented in all companies, and verify their alignment with the Security Customer Experience Model.